All Products

 3,kyle3,this is desc3,this is three, I have 4 columns

-2. Create an external table.
+2. Create a foreign table.

---Delete the table.
+-- Delete the table.

 DROP TABLE test_mismatch;

---Create a new external table.
+-- Create a new foreign table.

 CREATE EXTERNAL TABLE IF NOT EXISTS test_mismatch